Grenade (song): Production and release

 "Grenade" was written and produced by the Smeezingtons (Mars, Lawrence, Levine) with additional songwriting by Brown, Kelly, and Andrew Wyatt.
 The song was mixed at Larrabee Recording Studios Los Angeles by Manny Marroquin, with Christian Plata and Erik Madrid serving as the assistants.
 It was engineered at Levcon Studios in Los Angeles, California by Levine.
 The latter along with Mars and Brown played all the instruments on the track and recorded them.
 It was mastered by Stephen Marcussen at Marcussen Mastering in Hollywood, California.

-"Grenade" was initially released on September 28, 2010, as the second and final promotional single by Elektra Records, as an iTunes Store-exclusive, prior to Doo-Wops & Hooligans album release in October 4, 2010.
-On October 21, 2010, in an interview with Digital Spy, Mars revealed the intention to follow the hit single "Just the Way You Are" with "Grenade".
+"Grenade" leaked on September 22, 2010, a week before its initial release on September 28, 2010 as the second and final promotional single by Elektra Records.
+It was issued as an iTunes Store-exclusive, before Doo-Wops & Hooligans album release on October 4, 2010.
+On October 21, 2010, in an interview with Digital Spy, Mars revealed the intention to follow "Just the Way You Are" with "Grenade".
 Later, during an interview with Los Angeles Times, Mars confessed he was anxious regarding the song's reception.
 According to Billboard, the song was sent to American contemporary hit radio and rhythmic contemporary stations in October 2010 by Elektra, the exact radio impact date is unknown.
-Later, on January 10, 2011, the track on was released via digital download in the United Kingdom.
+On January 10, 2011, the track was released via digital download in the United Kingdom.
 On February 4, 2011, it was released a CD single, which included a Carl Louis & Martin Danielle Classic Mix of "Just the Way You Are" and the single "Grenade".
-An EP with different versions of Grenade, including the music video for the song was released on May 8, 2011, on iTunes.
+An EP with different versions of Grenade, including its music video, was released on May 8, 2011, on iTunes.